 The Standards of Proficiency for Registered Nurses, launched by the Nursing and Midwifery Council in January 2019, are an explicit statement to the public of the skills and knowledge they can expect from the nurses who care for them.
 This manual is an excellent resource for nurses wanting to enhance or update their skills in light of those proficiencies; indeed, each chapter begins with a statement of the proficiencies to which it relates.

-As you look at the list of contributors to the manual you will see that this edition has continued to be written by nurses who are expert and active in clinical practice.
-This has the double advantage of ensuring that this manual reflects the reality of practice, but also ensures that nurses at the Royal Marsden Hospital NHS Foundation Trust are frequently reviewing the evidence and reflecting upon their care.
+Traditionally, one huge strength of this manual has been that it has benefited from contributions from nurses who are both expert and active in clinical practice, and this edition is no exception.
+There are additional valuable contributions from their healthcare colleagues.
+This has the double advantage not only of ensuring that the manual reflects the reality of current practice but also ensuring that nurses and other staff at The Royal Marsden NHS Foundation Trust are frequently reviewing the evidence and reflecting upon their care.

 Wherever they work across the globe, those involved in nursing are united in their dedication to providing care that is individually and sensitively planned.
 To provide this care, they need ready access to the most reliable, up‐to‐date sources of the best available evidence.
 In commending this tenth edition of The Royal Marsden Manual of Clinical Nursing Procedures to you, I have no doubt that it will play a huge part in enabling nurses to perform their core functions.
 It is fitting that this manual, with its international outlook, should carry the name of the Royal Marsden Hospital, which also enjoys a worldwide reputation for excellence.